emmaleehang/FaceShape/README.md

 # The following files are used for analyses in 'Polygenic Evolution of Human Face Shape Across Ancestries'

-# The R files are for creating the figures shown in the manuscript.
+# The R scripts are for creating the figures shown in the manuscript.

 1. ParallelPlots.R - used to create Figure 1 and Supplementary Figures 6-10
 2. ViolinBoxPlots.R - used to create Supplementary Figures 1-5